 Hotel reservations at the special USCHA rate are available for USCHA registrants only.
 When NMAC receives your paid registration, you will receive a confirmation email that contains a direct link to make your hotel reservation.
-The Marriott Marquis will not accept call-in reservations for the USCHA block.
+The Hyatt Regency New Orleans will not accept call-in reservations for the USCHA block.
 If you would like more information about the hotel please visit https://uscha.life/venue.

-The Washington, DC Host committee coordinates the volunteers for USCHA.
-They have agreed to accept requests for those wishing to volunteer who are not from the local area.
+The New Orleans Host committee coordinates the volunteers for USCHA.
 Check back soon to access the volunteer request form.

 USCHA will offer Continuing Education Units (CEUs) for attendees seeking hours toward maintaining or attaining certifications.
-CE/CEUs will be offered for social workers through the National Association of Social Workers; CHES credits will be offered from the National Commission of Health Education Credentialing and general education CEUs will be offered from George Mason University.
+CE/CEUs will be offered for social workers through the National Association of Social Workers; CHES credits will be offered from the National Commission of Health Education Credentialing, CEs from the National Board of Public Health Examiners and general education CEUs will be offered from George Mason University.

 USCHA promotes freedom of expression as an essential principle in the HIV response.
 Activism has always played a major role in our movement, and we encourage debate and dialogue as key elements of USCHA, including the right to protest peacefully.
 However, NMAC and its partners object to any interruption of conference sessions, meetings, or secondary (satellite) exhibits that results in attendees not being able to take full advantage of the educational and learning opportunities available at the conference.
 We ask everyone to respect the mission, spirit, and integrity of the USCHA and use their good judgment when organizing or organizing demonstrations.
 Those who organize demonstrations or protests during any part of the conference, including in the exhibition hall, should inform the conference staff (email@example.com) and designate a contact person for your demonstration.
 We also ask that the organizer: